EngrFELIX/portable-portfolio/public/content/Projects.md

   - Link [https://vidapp-rentals.onrender.com]

 ## Stutern Citrone App
-This is an App Redesigned for student and Lecturers.
+This is an App Redesigned for students and Lecturers to enhance learning and communication.
 - ![600x200](../assets/citrone.jpeg.jpg)
 - Tags: Category 1
 - Badges: